 2. Diagram Generation

-Use Assembly to generate the diagram using Mermaid syntax:
+Use Factory to generate the diagram using Mermaid syntax:

 Example of a generated Mermaid class diagram: